TritonDataCenter/rfd/rfd/0110/README.md

 ## Overview

 The purpose of this RFD is to discuss possible directions for implementing general throttles for Manta.
-While the initial iteration of the throttle will be implemented in Muskie as a per-process rate-limiter, the intention is to create a general purpose throttling library that can used by any service with parameters that can be dynamically configured by the operator.
+The initial iteration of this throttle was implemented as per-muskie-process rate limiter.
+The reason we chose to go this direction initially is that it was relatively simple to implement and could be used during incidents to quickly lighten the load on the entire system.

+The intention is to eventually create a general purpose throttling library that can used by any service with parameters that can be dynamically configured by the operator.
 This means that instead of just throttling client requests at the front door the operator would be able to, for example, select a particular moray process and set a request rate limit for just that moray process.
+This more complex throttle will also have a mechanism for making globally-aware throttling decisions by talking to multiple services that opt-in to throttle inbound requests.
+The later iteration will require a state-sharing mechanism that we will not attempt to describe yet in this RFD.

 A motivating [example](https://devhub.joyent.com/jira/browse/MANTA-3283)
-for throttling in manta is the observation that during Manta stress tests, the asynchronous peer in a Manatee cluster can fall arbitrarily far behind the primary because the application rate of postgres WAL records on the peer is slower than the rate at which they are being sent .
+for throttling in manta is the observation that during Manta stress tests, the asynchronous peer in a Manatee cluster can fall arbitrarily far behind the primary because the application rate of postgres WAL records on the peer is slower than the rate at which they are being sent.
 In such a situation, it would be useful not only for the asynchronous peer to throttle incoming requests, but also for the sending peer to recognize this and either back off or queue outgoing requests to reduce the send rate.